IBMPredictiveAnalytics/Hierarchical_Clustering/readme.md

 ###R Packages used

-  No additional package is required other than standardpackages that comes with R installation.
+  No additional package is required other than standard packages that comes with R installation.

 ###Documentation and samples

-- There is a sample stream with data and step-by-step guide available in the [Example](https://github.com/Umit-Mert/Portfolio_Optimization/tree/master/Example) directory
+- There is a sample stream with data and step-by-step guide available in the [Example](https://github.com/Umit-Mert/Hierarchical_Clustering/tree/master/Example) directory

 ###License